wirt-ee/wirt-ee.github.io/docs/reports/storage/ceph/index.md

     ceph config get client rbd_cache_max_dirty
     ceph config get client rbd_cache_target_dirty

-The estate's production ran `writearound` with the 32M/24M/16M defaults; the notes carry a sizing for `writeback` at 256M/128M/64M — and an honest `#TODO write cache?`.
+The environment's production ran `writearound` with the 32M/24M/16M defaults; the notes carry a sizing for `writeback` at 256M/128M/64M — and an honest `#TODO write cache?`.
 A writeback client cache is durability arithmetic: what the client has not flushed, the cluster does not have.
 Decide with that sentence in mind.

 ## Get CEPH backup
 It is great when you have a backup or you don't destroy your network under an erasure-coded pool.